alexanderbonnet/esm-jax/README.md

 # esm-jax

-Jax implementation of the esm2 protein language model, inference only.
+Jax implementations of the ESM2 and ESMC protein language models (currently for inference only).
 The outputs were verified against the available models on hugging face.

-The model differs slightly from the hugging face version as I have removed token dropout from inference.
+The ESM2 model differs slightly from the hugging face version as I have removed "token dropout" from inference.

 Dependencies are managed with `uv`.